Alvin's Jazz Club

 UFC fights etc....Unless directed specifically by management (not customers or general staff) Do not stop playing or alter your sets for UFC fights, Hockey games or other events.
 Play as per normal.
 The lounge will close the doors if neccesary.

-The venue has 4 vocal mics, 4 boom stands, 1 straight, 3 instrument mic, drum mic package with kik stand and mini booms, 3 di boxes/They have 3 mackie monitors and 1 powered drum monitor/xlr cable are loombed and run/ Allen and Heath 24 channel board with effects and compression.
+The venue has the following: 1 Yamaha Stage Custom 5 piece drum kit with cymbals, 1 bass rig, 2 vocal mics, 4 boom stands, 1 straight stand, 2 instrument mic, drum mic package with kik stand and mini booms, 3 di boxes/They have 4 mackie monitors and 1 powered drum monitor/xlr cable are loombed and run to the Allen and Heath mixwizard 16 channel board with effects and compression.
+Panning strips one way is for vocal compressors and panning the other way are for compressing drums, trax and instruments.
+(DO NOT PAN STRAIGHT UP) This will engage both compressors and will not sound right.

 After your Friday show, please make sure you mute the channels on the mixer.
 After your last show, please make sure the power to the Mackie monitors, powered bass speakers, drum monitor and the 1 QSC power amplifier that run the speakers at the top of the rack on stage are turned off.
 It is important that under no circumstances you turn off the cross-over above the speaker amplifier, the mixer and gear under the mixer.
 Serious damage to speakers can occur if you do.
 To state it another way, only turn power amplifers or powered speakers off.
 Everything else stays turned on.